ansible/ansible-documentation/docs/docsite/rst/community/collection_development_process.rst

 **deprecated_features**
   Features that have been deprecated and are scheduled for removal in a future release.
-Write in past tense.
+Write in the past tense.
 Include an alternative, where available, for the feature being deprecated.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

   .. code-block:: yaml